opensearch-project/documentation-website/_security/access-control/permissions.md

 Most permissions are self-describing.
 For example, `cluster:admin/ingest/pipeline/get` lets you retrieve information about ingest pipelines. _In many cases_, a permission correlates to a specific REST API operation, such as `GET _ingest/pipeline`.

 Despite this correlation, permissions do **not** directly map to REST API operations.
-Operations such as `POST _bulk` and `GET _msearch` can access many indices and perform many actions in a single request.
+Operations such as `POST _bulk` and `GET _msearch` can access many indexes and perform many actions in a single request.
 Even a simple request, such as `GET _cat/nodes`, performs several actions in order to generate its response.

 In short, controlling access to the REST API is insufficient.
 Instead, the Security plugin controls access to the underlying OpenSearch actions.